nanaki-93/batch-requests-recover/README.md

 # Batch Requests Recover

-A Go-based command-line tool for processing batch HTTP requests from CSV/TSV files.
+A command-line tool for processing batch HTTP requests from CSV/TSV files.
 This tool is designed to recover or replay HTTP requests in bulk, with support for custom configurations, dry-run mode, and detailed response logging.

 ## Features